devsoc-unsw/notangles/server/README.md

 ## Running

-Run `npm run start:dev` to start the server locally.
-The server will be hosted at http://localhost:3001
+First, make sure you have started Docker via Docker Desktop on your machine.
+Then, run `docker-compose up` to start the server locally.
+The server will be hosted at http://localhost:3001.

 ## Tech Stack